anjalibshah/anjalibshah.github.io/_posts/2016-02-04-Elevating-Healthcare-Experience.md

 ![Histogram_volume_nps_2.png]({{site.baseurl}}/images/Histogram_volume_nps_2.png)

 While working on the problem, I noticed a difference in the percentage of good scores to bad scores by day of the week.
 Combining day of the week information with the patients seen per day, I was able to build a logistic regression model to predict the chance of getting good scores with 67% accuracy.
+With 50% being chance, the model performs reasonably better than chance.

 ![AUC_ROC_LG.png]({{site.baseurl}}/images/AUC_ROC_LG.png)